Aravinth-Code/gen-ai-log-classification/README.md

 # Folder Structure

-1. models/:
+1. `models/`:
-    Stores the saved models, including Sentence Transformer embeddings and the Logistic Regression model.
+- Stores the saved models, including Sentence Transformer embeddings and the Logistic Regression model.

-2. processor/:
+2. `processor/`:
-    classification types
+- Classification types

-3. training/
+3. `resources/`:
+- This folder contains resource files such as test CSV files, output files, images, etc.

+4. `training/`
-    1. Contains the code for training models using Sentence Transformer and Logistic Regression.
+- Contains the code for training models using Sentence Transformer and Logistic Regression.
-    2. Includes the code for regex-based classification.
+- Includes the code for regex-based classification.